 - It’s the perfect size for live streaming, compatible even with Mac Mojave OS, and is the most flexible desktop interface for its size and price.

-- You also get Focusrite’s Control software, where you’d get the settings for the global device parameters, internal DAW routings, and outputs.
+You also get Focusrite’s Control software, which includes settings for the global device parameters, internal DAW routings, and outputs.
 You can also create custom mixes here.

 - AMAZING sound quality (super clean starting from the input)